 The growing pervasiveness of cloud, web, social, and analytics has raised consumer expectations for application quality, thereby steering the need for product development businesses to shift their quality focus to incorporate the performance engineering approach across the application lifecycle.

 With the paradigm shifting from conventional models to continuous delivery, understanding the term quality has become broader, including overall user experience, quality of service (QoS), and performance.
 A template for understanding quality characteristics, issued by the international standard for software quality, ISO/IEC 25010, mentions performance efficiency as one of the top non-functional domains.

-According to Gartner’s research, by 2022, organizations that will be integrating the performance engineering approach for application development will outperform the competition, thereby improving both customer satisfaction and business outcomes.
+According to Gartner’s research, organizations that integrating the performance engineering approach for application development will outperform the competition, thereby improving both customer satisfaction and business outcomes.